AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 ## Who is this video for?

-* Developers new to Adobe Commerce or [!DNL Magento Open Source] with limited experience with Adobe Developer console
+* Developers new to Adobe Commerce or [!DNL Magento Open Source] with limited experience with Adobe Developer console and understand projects and workspaces.

 ## Video content